Skip to main content

 Dementia Cottage Respite

-Purpose-built for clients with cognitive decline, dementia, or complex physical needs, our Dementia Cottage Respite services provide:
+Purpose-built for clients with cognitive decline, dementia, or complex physical needs, our Dementia Cottage Respite Care in Adelaide and Mount Barker provides:

 • A safe, supportive, and homely environment.

-• A dementia-friendly, healthy ageing model that helps clients to live at home for longer.
+• A dementia-friendly, healthy ageing model that is designed to support the goal of living at home as long as possible.

-• Activities that promote engagement and maintain cognitive and physical abilities.
+• Activities that promote engagement and support cognitive and physical activity.

-• Personalised care to meet individual health and lifestyle needs.
+• Personalised care to support individual lifestyle and wellbeing goals.

-We have a philosophy of ‘doing with, rather than doing for’ and collaborate with clients on fun and purposeful activities that are suited to their interests and personalities.
-What this means is that clients benefit from their time in respite just as much as carers benefit from the chance to recharge.
+We have a healthy ageing model for Respite, meaning our staff have a philosophy of ‘doing with, rather than doing for’ and collaborate with clients on fun and purposeful activities suited to their interests and personalities.
+Clients benefit from their time in respite just as much as carers benefit from the chance to recharge.

 Both day and overnight respite is available in our cottage-based environments.